-No. Question Idaho Power PacifiCorp PGE · Cite Luz Development and Finance Corporation allowing battery are part of QF as long as energy source for battery is renewable.
+No. Question Idaho Power PacifiCorp PGE Cite Luz Development and Finance Corporation allowing battery are part of QF as long as energy source for battery is renewable.
 Capacity determination under review by FERC - Northwestern Corporation requested revocation of QF status for 80 MW wind projects that then incorporated storage on grounds facilities exceeded 80 MW total.
 Pricing should be based on timing of expected output.
 "Avoided cost pricing for QF that include battery storage is primarily dependent on the timing of expected output.
 To the extent the project output is FERC would need to rule on QF eligibility for stand- predominantly from the underlying resource (wind, How should storage be treated under PURPA implementation?
 Please discuss alone or non-renewable energized storage.
 Use ICIRP solar), rather than via the battery, it is appropriate treatment for stand-alone storage, storage collocated with non-renewable method for piecing evaluation.
-Idaho Commission for avoided cost pricing to primarily be based on the BGE is just beginning to consider complexities generation, and storage collocated with renewable generation.
+Idaho Commission for avoided cost pricing to primarily be based on the PGE is just beginning to consider complexities generation, and storage collocated with renewable generation.
 Provide the found that collocated storage eligible for rates rates and methodology applicable to that underlying associated with combined QF/storage projects.
-Pricing 15 applicable avoided cost pricing approaches for the listed possibilities. associated with motive force. resource." should consider value of projects provided to customers lesource. should consider value of projects provided to customers Existing projects should be treated line new projects.
+Pricing 15 applicable avoided cost pricing approaches for the listed possibilities. associated with motive force. resource." should consider value of projects provided to customers Existing projects should be treated line new projects.
 Some current terms and conditions may be carried Existing process strikes a fair balance.
 From Would be open to entering contracts up to 12 months How should existing projects be treated under PURPA implementation?
 Please over to new contract.
 Idaho Commission has standpoint of development of avoided cost price, prior to expiration of existing PPA.
 Existing QFs should address the following, in addition to any other relevant topics. determined if a QF project is being paid for capacity at existing QFs should be treated no differently than receive the same pricing as new QFs since they are a.
 Renewals end of current contract term, it is eligible for new QFs.
 Company should have ability to insist on under no obligation to continue to provide output at 16 b.
-Pricing (including capacity treatment) immediate payment of capacity in its new contract. updated form of PPA. expiration of current contract. - 10 inimediate payment of capacity in its new contract.
+Pricing (including capacity treatment) immediate payment of capacity in its new contract. updated form of PPA. expiration of current contract.
 Current processes are not used, current process do not Complaints are a normal, the best way to handle a have adequate timelines.
 The Commission should Should the existing dispute resolution process be continued?
-If not, how should it volume of complaints is to move them to a final The Company has not identified any issues in current adopt processes that are efficient, fair, and adaptable to be changed? resolution, and through a due process proceeding. dispute resolution process disputes. / be changed. resolution, and through a due process proceeding. anspace resolution process luspaces.
+If not, how should it volume of complaints is to move them to a final The Company has not identified any issues in current adopt processes that are efficient, fair, and adaptable to 17 be changed? resolution, and through a due process proceeding. dispute resolution process disputes.